reiryuki/AOSP-soundfx-Remover-Magisk-Module/README.md

 ## Installation Guide
 - Install the module via Magisk Manager or recovery
-- This is also an audio mod, so, you need to install AML module if using any other audio mod modules
+- This is also an audio mod, so, you need to install AML module if using any other audio mod module.
 - Reboot
 - You can check is your AOSP soundfx deactivated via Terminal Emulator: